TimCares/MasterThesis/docs/thesis/experiments/tte.typ

 bold(H')^v_(L)&=bold(H)^v_(L) + op("LayerScale")(bold(T)^v_"type")
 $

 We use the same LayerScale for both image and text type embeddings, as the contribution of the type embeddings should be the same for both modalities.
-We do not want to bias the model towards one modality.
+We do not want to bias the model towards one modality. @image_text_retrieval_tte_second shows that this approach is able to slightly improve the performance of the model, and we achieve a gain of at least 0.3% in all tasks.
+While this is not a significant improvement, it shows that the TTE @vlmo, together with LayerScale @layer_scale, can be beneficial, which is why we keep this approach.

 #figure(
   table(